markzyu/react-ghpages-template/README.md

 # How to use this template

 - Edit the `homepage` field in `package.json`.
 This affects the actual URL your webpage will run at.
-- Edit the user agreement and/or software license in `src/containers/UserAgreementDialog.js`.
+- Edit the user agreement and/or software license in `src/components/UserAgreementDialog.js`.
-- Edit the JSX code in `src/containers/App.js`
+- Edit the JSX code in `src/components/App.js`
-- Run `npm start` to start dev server
+- Run `yarn start` to start dev server
-- Run `npm deploy` to deploy results to gh-pages (You must configure Github to use `published` branch for gh-pages)
+- Run `yarn deploy` to deploy results to gh-pages (You must configure Github to use `published` branch for gh-pages)

 # Disclaimers